reyharighy/Predictive_Machine_Learning_for_Telco_Customer_Churn/README.md

 ## Hyperparameter Tuning
 Basically the developed algorithm model can produce more optimal performance by adjusting a set of hyperparameters from the algorithm model itself.
 The goal of hyperparameter tuning is to find the combination of parameters that produces the best model performance, including searching through hyperparameter tuning to find optimal values ​​based on certain evaluation metrics.
 Please find the detailed process in [Hyperparameter Tuning](Hyperparameter_Tuning.ipynb).

+## Model Explanation and Saving
+Model explanation refers to the process of understanding and explaining how the algorithm model works in making predictions.
+The goal is to provide insights and find out what factors contribute to the output produced.
+In this case, a number of features are provided from past data regarding customer information using the company's services and labels that reflect the subscription status of each customer.
+The company wants to know what factors cause a customer to churn and evaluate existing business models with the aim that customer retention can be as high as possible.
+Please find the detailed process in [Model Explanation and Saving](Model_Explanation_and_Saving.ipynb).